bubu93200/MIT/MuseScoreRessources/readme.md

 # Explanations on MuseScore installation to develop a plugin
 1. Download a MuseScore version on github MuseScore
-2. Extract MuseScore to a local folder (named root after)
+2. Extract MuseScore to a local folder (named MuseScoreRoot after)
-3. Extract dependencies.7z on root folder to access to lame (Mp3).
+3. Extract dependencies.7z on MuseScoreRoot folder to access to lame (Mp3).
 (This will create a new dependencies subfolder within.)
    There are several additional dependencies:
    - LAME
    - libogg